lino-framework/lino/docs/admin/install_windows.rst

 Where to go from here
 ---------------------

-- We suggest that you read the :doc:`dpytutorial` and play around with some of the fixtures that come with Lino.

 - Now you are ready for our :doc:`/tutorials/index` section.

+- You can also read the :doc:`dpytutorial` and play around with some of the fixtures that come with Lino.